- Published on

 Establishing Clear Team Policies

-- can quickly communicate the purpose of a branch.
+A solid branch naming convention is the backbone of effective monorepo management.
+Descriptive, concise, and consistent names - like feature/user-auth or bugfix/payment-gateway - can quickly communicate the purpose of a branch.
 This is particularly important in monorepos, where multiple projects coexist, and branches can quickly pile up [8].

 Defining permission structures is another key step.
 By clearly outlining who can merge into main branches, who must approve changes in specific directories, and which automated checks are required, teams can prevent accidental changes while maintaining momentum.